Photo by Sk on Unsplash

 What is grief meditation?

-Grief meditation is a type of meditation that helps bereaved people cope with sadness and stress after the death of a loved one.
+Grief meditation is a type of meditation that helps bereaved people cope with sadness and stress after the death of a loved one, from attending the funeral to daily life years after a loved one has died.
 Meditation is the practice of spending a period of time, even just a few minutes, focusing on being present in the moment and not engaging with distracting thoughts.
-This state of relaxation is helpful for everyone, but can be especially beneficial for people who are coping with grief.
+This state of relaxation is helpful for everyone, but can be especially beneficial for people who are attending a funeral or coping with grief.

 What is mindfulness?